-In keeping with The Legal Genealogist‘s after-Christmas tradition, this post (a reprise from years past), has a question for you: Did you have a good Christmas holiday?
+In keeping with The Legal Genealogist‘s holiday tradition of keeping the blog going while scrambling to handle holiday duties, this post (a reprise from years past), has a question for you:

-And, with apologies to all of our first responders and health workers and others who did have to go in over the holiday, wasn’t it terrific not having to work?
+And, with apologies to all of our first responders and health workers and others who do have to go in over the holiday, isn’t it terrific not having to work?

-Well, all I can say is, you sure should be celebrating that day (or those days) off.
+Well, all I can say is, you sure should be celebrating your day (or days) off.

 Because it certainly wasn’t always that way.

 It hasn’t even been that way for very long.

 First of all, forget the idea of Christmas Day as a federal holiday for most of our ancestors.
 The fact is, for a very long time, there weren’t any federal holidays at all.
 None.
 Nada.
 Zilch.1

 It wasn’t until 1870 that a law was passed providing that New Year’s Day, Independence Day, Christmas Day, and “any day appointed or recommended by the President of the United States as a day of public fasting or thanksgiving shall be holidays within the District of Columbia.”2